Jonathan Himebauch

-Jonathan Himebauch (born August 13, 1975) is an American football coach and former offensive lineman who is the offensive line coach and co-special teams coordinator for the Dallas Renegades of the United Football League (UFL).
+Jonathan Himebauch (born August 13, 1975) is an American football coach and former center.
+He recently serves as the offensive line coach and co-special teams coordinator for the Dallas Renegades of the United Football League (UFL).
 He played college football at USC from 1993 to 1998 and played over parts of five years with various teams in different leagues.

+Early life

+Jonathan Himebauch was born on August 13, 1975, in Greenwich, Connecticut.

 Playing career

 He was an offensive lineman and co-captain at the University of Southern California from 1993 to 1998.
 Professionally, Himebauch was an NFL free agent Offensive Lineman with the Arizona Cardinals (1998), Kansas City Chiefs (1999).
 He also played for the Rhein Fire of NFL Europe (1999 and 2002) and Canadian Football League Toronto Argonauts (1999), along with the Los Angeles Xtreme of the XFL in (2001).